Skip to main content

 If you have not set up your MySLU account, follow these instructions (PDF).
 You will need your SLU Banner ID and Net ID when setting up your account for the first time.
 Your SLU Banner ID and Net ID can be found in your admission notification.

-What if I have a question before the course begins?
+What if I have a question before the program begins?

 Email summer@slu.edu, and a SLU staff member will assist with your question.

-Who do I contact if I have technology issues with the course?
+Who do I contact if I have technology issues?

 Call the SLU ITS Service Desk at 314-977-4000 if you encounter any technology issues.
 ITS is available 7 a.m.-8 p.m., Monday-Friday, to handle general technology and support calls.
 Outside normal business hours, press option 1 to speak with an on-call IT staff member.
 You may also chat with ITS at ask.slu.edu